fingwe/MEAN_TRAINING_SIMON_LEBLANC/readme.md

 This is a timer tracker application.

-2018-07-11
+2018-07-19

-To start the application, for now you need to start the persistant api and the application seperately.
+to start the application go to:

-go to persistant_api folder and run "start.bat" file.
+./merged_app

-then
+then execute start.bat

-go to application folder and run "start.bat" file.

-then navigate to "localhost:4200" to access the app into Chrome web browser.
+after this navigate to http://localhost:3000 to access the app.